cxzhou35/Awesome-dotfiles/nvim/README.md

 ```

+If you meet some issues when using this config file, please contact [Zicx](https://github.com/Xuer04) or create the [issues](https://github.com/Xuer04/Mydotfiles/issues).

-Now you can enjoy your neovim on your PC!
+Hope you can enjoy your neovim on your PC! 😺